mattermost/docs/source/deployment/advanced-permissions.rst

 - Permission: The ability to execute certain actions.
 Permissions are granted to roles.
 - Roles: A set of permissions.
 Users or groups are assigned to roles.
 - Group: A set of users, usually synced from AD/LDAP.
-Groups are assigned to roles.
+Groups are assigned to roles in the context of teams, channels or system-wide.
 - Default Roles: System Admin, Team Admin, Channel Admin, Member.
 - System Scheme: A set of default roles that apply system wide
-- Team Scheme: A set of default roles that apply only in the team specified.
-The permissions granted to the roles in a team scheme override role permissions of a system scheme.
+- Team Override Scheme: A set of default roles that apply only in the team specified.
+Permissions granted to roles in a team scheme override roles in the system scheme.
-- System Wide: Applies across the entire system, including all teams of which the user is a member.
+- System-wide: Applies across the entire system, including all teams of which the user is a member.
 - Team Wide: Applies in a specific team only.